 Where parties are transacting both repurchase transactions and buy/sell-backs with each other under the same legal agreement, they will need to fill in Table 2, field 4, Type of SFT, of collateral update reports for variation margin with one or other type of repo.
 As this is a matching field, parties will need to agree which type of repo is identified.
 It is recommended that parties report the type of repo which accounts for most of their business with each other but, if that is not easy to establish or changes frequently, they should report a repurchase transaction (REPO).
-This is the most common type of repo across Europe.
 See recommendation 5.8.